University Of California, San Diego

 -

-Knowledge-focused TerminatedThis study aimed to understand the connection between non-alcoholic fatty liver disease (NAFLD) and psoriatic disease (psoriasis and psoriatic arthritis).
-Researchers planned to give guselkumab, an FDA-approved drug for psoriatic disease, to overweight adults with both conditions…
+Knowledge-focused TerminatedThis study aimed to understand the link between non-alcoholic fatty liver disease (NAFLD) and psoriatic disease (psoriasis and psoriatic arthritis) in overweight adults.
+Researchers planned to use the drug guselkumab (Tremfya) to see if it improved both conditions.
+However, the t…

 Sponsor: University of California, San Diego • Aim: Knowledge-focused